kpchi/hackaguide/Pre-Planning/Ticketing.md

 	- Keep a rotation of ticket releases:
 		E.g.: Monday 1pm, Tuesday 2pm, Wednesday 3pm, Thursday 4pm, Friday 5pm.
 This ensures the different segments are taken care of and people don't feel like they've been excluded.
 	- Ticket releases are announced via the Mailing List - this ensures people sign up to the mailing list and increases the 'hook' for (potential) attendees to keep track of whats going on in the newsletter / Mailing List.
 -  Ensure that only 1 ticket can be purchased, not multiple at once.
-Can be a nightmare for Registration if multiple purchases are allowed.
+Will be a nightmare for Registration if multiple purchases are allowed.

 - Below are some Custom Questions you might want to ask amongst others:
 	- Any allergies, dietary requirements you need to be aware of?